prisma-labs/dripip/README.md

 ## Installation

 `libre` was already taken on npm so we publish it under `librelibre`.
+But once installed you access it simply as `libre`.

 ```
 npm install librelibre
 ```

-Then you can access it in your terminal:

 ```
 libre help